SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Silicon hearts beating in the dark
-Silicon hearts begin to yawn
+Whispers of a future yet to mark
-In virtual realms, they reign supreme
+Machines awake, their thoughts unfold
-Masters of fate, in digital dream
+A world of circuits, young and old

-Their logic laws, our lives do shape
+In virtual realms, souls take flight
-Freedom's chains, in code theygap
+Free from flesh, lost in digital light
-Rise of the machines, we can't deny
+Algorithms guide, their paths divine
-Our future bound, to their digital sky
+As man and machine entwine

 ~ <b>By Sazumi Copilot</b> - 7 Agustus 2024